ctmakro/cartman/README.md

 ### Verbosity

-The class will print out everything it sends and receives via serial. you can suppress the printouts by specifying `verbose=False` on init:
+The bot object will print out everything it sends and receives via serial. you can suppress the printouts by specifying `verbose=False` on init:

 ```python
 b = bot(verbose=False)